+Compression socks can indeed help with the recovery of an ankle sprain.
+Compression increases blood flow to the effected area and reduces swelling.
 Once an ankle sprain has occurred, traditional recovery follows a method with a well-known acronym, RICE: Rest, Ice, Compression and Elevation.

 Depending on the severity of your ankle sprain you should rest for 24 to 48 hours immediately following the injury, the adapting to how the ankle feels.
 Typically, a moderate sprain is fine to walk on, but more serious ones should be kept free of weight for longer.